 Floating Head Heat Exchanger Pull-Through Bundle

 One tube sheet in this heat exchanger is relatively small, allowing it to be pulled easily across the shell.
-Similarly, it is possible to pull its gasket-fitted bonnet.
-This makes the insides of the shell easily accessible to be checked, cleaned, and repaired.
-The downside of this design is that it accommodates a fewer number of tubes compared to other designs.
+Similarly, its gasket-fitted bonnet can be drawn.
+This makes the insides of the shell easily accessible for checking, cleaning, and repairing.
+The downside of this design is that it accommodates fewer tubes compared to other designs.
 This results in less space for the bolt circle and bonnet flange.

 Floating Head Heat Exchanger Split-Ring